brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 ### Requests per Second and Active Users, after:
 ![Plots of requests per second and active users, without Spring Security](no-spring-security-req-sec.png)

-To appreciate the difference, note the different scale for Active Users, the y-axis on the right.
+To appreciate the difference, note the different scale for Active Users, the y-axis on the right, and the total time the test ran for on the x-axis.
 Before, the number of active users climbed faster than the request rate, indicating that requests would start timing out if the test hadn't ended.
 After we remove Spring Security, the number of active users is the same as the request rate throughout the test, so the app is keeping up perfectly with the load.

-WHen I push the request rate higher, I see that this app can actually handle around 2,000 requests per second.

 ## What's causing the problem?